Configure AWS Glue Triggers

 - jobName: ${exampleAwsGlueJob.name}

-The type property set to ON_DEMAND creates a trigger that fires only when explicitly invoked via the AWS console, CLI, or API.
-The actions property specifies which job to run.
-This trigger type has no schedule or predicate; it waits for manual activation.
+The type property set to ON_DEMAND creates a trigger you can invoke through the console, CLI, or API.
+The actions array specifies which job to run.
+This trigger has no schedule or predicate; it fires only when explicitly invoked.

 import * as pulumi from "@pulumi/pulumi";